Yomguithereal/clj-fuzzy/README.md

 # clj-fuzzy
-clj-fuzzy is a Clojure library providing a compilation of famous algorithms dealing with fuzzy strings and phonetics.
+clj-fuzzy is a Clojure library providing a collection of famous algorithms dealing with fuzzy strings and phonetics.

 ## Available algorithms